 In fact, young children must be so engrossed with trying to achieve the task using technology that they hardly notice they are using it at all.

 At the same time, the development ICT capability embeds its application to meaningful tasks.
-The most effective way to develop child's ICT capabilities is to provide them with meaningful activities, embedded in purposeful subject-related contexts.
+The most effective way to develop a child's ICT capabilities is to provide them with meaningful activities, embedded in purposeful subject-related contexts.

 So meaningful technology integration in the classroom is truly about ensuring about using the right technology for the right reasons.